edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > The above sequence of commands will add the channels to your .condarc
+> > The above sequence of commands will add the channels to your `.condarc` .
 > > Use the command below to show the channel priority order.
 > > ~~~
 > > $ conda config --get channels